-(a) a statement of the rights and liabilities attaching to shares; and
+(3) The board of a co-operative may comply with subsection (1) in relation to a person by giving the person a notice stating any or all of the following —

-(b) a statement that the person may request to either inspect at the co-operative’s nearest office, or be sent —
+(a) that the person may request to inspect the statement and information referred to in subsection (1) at an office of the co-operative nominated by the person;

-(i) the last annual report of the co-operative under section 235(2); and
+(b) that the person may request to be sent an electronic copy of the statement and information referred to in subsection (1) by an electronic means nominated by the person;

-(ii) any other relevant information about the financial position and prospects of the co-operative if there has been a significant change since the date of the last annual report;
+(c) that the statement and information referred to in subsection (1) are available on a website and specifying the direct address on the website where the documents may be accessed.

-and
+(4) If a person who has received notice under this section makes a request referred to in subsection (3)(a) or (b), the co-operative must comply with that request.

-(c) any other information the Registrar directs.
+[Section 137 inserted by No. 7 of 2016 s.
+37.]

-(2) If a person who has received a disclosure statement makes a request under subsection (1)(b), the co-operative must comply with that request within 7 days.
+[138.
+Deleted by No. 7 of 2016 s.
+37.]

 139. Exemptions for disclosure statements

-(1) The Registrar may, by order published in the Gazette, exempt the board of a distributing co-operative, or the boards of a class of distributing co-operatives from a requirement under section 137 or 138.
+(1) The Registrar may, by order published in the Gazette, exempt a co-operative or a class of co-operatives from any or all of the provisions of this Division.

 (2) An exemption under subsection (1) may be given only if the Registrar is satisfied that compliance with the requirement would be inappropriate in the circumstances or would impose an unreasonable burden.